spolanyev/performance-comparison/README.md

 * TypeScript Nest;
 * PHP Slim.

-Each web service has an endpoint.
-When the endpoint is visited, it requests weather data from the server and returns the value.
+A web service with an endpoint is built on top of each framework.
+When the endpoint is visited, the service requests weather data from a weather server and returns the value.

-For testing, I used the Caddy server located on the same Docker network and Grafana K6 load testing tool.
+For testing, I use a local page as the weather service.
+In the Docker it is located on a Caddy server in the same network.

+I use Grafana K6 load testing tool.

-To monitor CPU and memory usage of Docker containers for the top 3 frameworks, I used cAdvisor, Prometheus, and Grafana.
+To monitor CPU and memory usage of Docker containers, I use cAdvisor, Prometheus, and Grafana.

-For the AWS test, I used the [Wildix](https://www.wildix.com/)'s R&D playground.
-The lambdas had 128 and 512 MB of memory.
+For testing on AWS, I use an R&D playground from the company [Wildix](https://www.wildix.com/).

+### 8 Frameworks

 ![Response Time](https://github.com/spolanyev/performance-comparison/blob/main/k6-summary.png?raw=true)